eugenesvk/homebrew-tap/ReadMe.md

 <p align="center">
-A temporary repo few a Homebrew apps not yet in the main tap
+A temporary repo for a few Homebrew apps not yet in the main tap
 </p>

 ### GUI apps